 Picking the right type of grass can be challenging with so many options available and a range of environmental and growth conditions.
 Kikuyu grass has become a popular option for Australian gardens due to its aggressive growth rate and impressive adaptability to a range of conditions.

-This lawn variety is a fantastic, economic all-rounder ideal for gardens, patchy lawns, larger spaces and even areas designed for livestock.
+This lawn variety is a fantastic, economic all-rounder ideal for gardens, patchy lawns, larger spaces and even areas designed for livestock, it's also one of the best grasses for dogs.
 Here is everything you need to know to cultivate, care for and grow Kikuyu .

 What is Kikuyu Grass?